 Bacterial infection (urinary tract infection).

 The bladder should usually be a sterile place.
 But when the bacteria can reach the bladder and the conditions are correct, the infection leads to it.
 Bacteria usually reach the bladder by moving the urethra (the tube that carries urine from the bladder outside the body).
 Females are especially vulnerable to rising infections due to relatively short urethra.
-Often, the infection may begin in the kidneys and move in the direction of the blood stream across the urinary tract to the bladder.
-Bacterial infection causes inflammation, leading to clear signs of cystitis.
+Often, the infection may begin in the kidneys and move in the direction of the bloodstream across the urinary tract to the bladder.
+The bacterial infection causes inflammation, leading to clear signs of cystitis.
 Certain conditions create a favorable situation for the development of infection in the bladder.